C. J. Brewer (defensive lineman): College career

 Brewer was named to the 2020 preseason All-Sun Belt team by Phil Steele, Lindy's Sports, and Athlon Sports.
 He was made team captain prior to the beginning of the season and started all 12 games, being named first-team all-conference by Phil Steele, third-team All-America by Associated Press (AP) and honorable mention All-America by Steele.
 He earned Sun Belt Defensive Player of the Week honors once (on November 23) and ended the season second on the team with 6.5 sacks and fourth in the conference.
 With 60 total tackles, Brewer placed fifth on the Coastal Carolina roster.
-He also made 11 TFLs, which was good enough for third on the team, eighth in the conference.
+He also made 11 tackles-for-loss, which was good enough for third on the team, eighth in the conference.
 Against Kansas in the season-opener, he caught his only career touchdown pass.

 All players were given an extra year of eligibility due to the COVID-19 pandemic, and Brewer chose to return to Coastal Carolina in 2021 as a fifth-year player (also referred to as a "super senior").
 He was named preseason all-conference by Phil Steele (first-team), Athlon Sports (first-team), and Pro Football Focus (third-team), as well as preseason All-American by Athlon (fourth-team).
 An Outland Trophy and Bronko Nagurski Trophy watchlisted player, Brewer remained team captain and started all 13 games, recording 54 tackles, which ranked fifth on the team.
-He also compiled 9.5 TFLs, 4.5 sacks, six quarterback hurries, an interception, and a single fumble recovered.
+He also compiled 9.5 tackles-for-loss, 4.5 sacks, six quarterback hurries, an interception, and a single fumble recovered.
 He was invited to the 2022 Hula Bowl, the senior all-star game, and was named first-team all-conference by Phil Steele and Pro Football Network, as well as second-team all-conference by Pro Football Focus.
 Brewer had six games with more than five tackles and was given the Tailgreeter Cure Bowl Community Service Soldier Award and the Team Community Service Award at the conclusion of the season.
 He was a member of the President's List, given to those with a GPA of 4.0, and was given a spot on the 2022 National Football Foundation (NFF) Hampshire Honor Society.

 Brewer graduated with a bachelor's degree in history, and also received a master's degree in instructional technology.
-He finished his time at Coastal Carolina with a total of 58 games played, 230 total tackles (including 90 solo and 140 assisted), 32.5 TFLs and 16.0 sacks.
+He finished his time at Coastal Carolina with a total of 58 games played, 230 total tackles (including 90 solo and 140 assisted), 32.5 tackles-for-loss and 16.0 sacks.
 Additionally, Brewer recorded one interception, seven passes defended, five forced fumbles and three recoveries in his five seasons with the team.
 His total tackles rank eighth in school history, and his 140 assisted tackles are fifth in the team record books.
-He also places fifth in team history for TFLs, third in QB hurries with 20, and fifth in sacks.
+He also places fifth in team history for tackles-for-loss, third in quarterback hurries with 20, and fifth in sacks.